 EMS arrives with a 39 year old woman who was found down in a generalized tonic clonic seizure.
-The seizure has been ongoing for at least 12 minutes now.
+The seizure has been ongoing for at least 12 minutes now, so this is status epilepticus.
 No information is available about her past history.
 The paramedics were unable to start an IV, but did administer a dose of IM midazolam…

 Unlike simple seizures, which will generally resolve without any intervention and require clinical constraint to avoid overtreatment, status epilepticus (with generalized tonic clonic seizures) is a medical emergency that requires immediate management.